 When you shop in the store it is way too easy to toss everything (no?
 Just me?) in your cart and justify the “need” for it!
 Target, for example, hell yes I “need” almost every. single. item. at Target and it used to be a rare occasion to get through that check out for under $100 a pop, right?

 When I shop online I’m able to keep an eye on my shopping cart and my total.
 I also have the luxury of comparing prices faster and easier from the comfort of my own home!
 I often find myself removing things from my cart that I realize I don’t need.
 If it’s a bigger purchase I’ll fill my cart then walk away for a few hours or even overnight to avoid impulse purchases!

 Bonus: Sometimes if you close the site altogether the merchant will send you a coupon to entice you to come back and finish your purchase!

 The one caveat being shipping charges.
 I loathe paying for shipping and will do just about anything to avoid doing so when shopping online, which is why we do the majority of our online shopping through Amazon or Target!

-If you have an Amazon Prime membership you get free 2-day shipping on almost anything they sell! (if you live close to an Amazon warehouse your items might sometimes arrive even sooner, although not guaranteed) We order anything and everything from Amazon and I love not having to leave my house!
+If you have an Amazon Prime membership you get free 2-day shipping on almost anything they sell!
+(Or an Amazon business account, for business owners ) We order anything and everything from Amazon and I love not having to leave my house!